 An ALP test requires a blood sample from a vein.
 Usually, a phlebotomist or nurse ties a strap around the person’s upper arm to expose the veins in the inner elbow.
 Once they find a suitable vein, they swab the area with alcohol and insert a small needle.

 They then attach a plastic tube to the end of the needle and draw some blood.
 Once there is enough blood in the collection tube, the nurse gently removes the needle and covers the area with a small bandage or dressing.
-An ALP test usually takes less than 5 minutes.
+An ALP test typically takes less than 5 minutes.

 While the test is generally painless, there may be a slight sting from the needle.
 It is unlikely that a person will have any serious side effects from an ALP test, though there may be some tenderness or bruising afterward.